-On the day of the festival, Saturday, April 21, 2018, all interested students are invited to join us for the STUDENT FILMMAKER’S WORKSHOP taught by professionals in the industry!
+On the day of the festival, Saturday, April 23, 2022, all interested students, parents and teachers are invited to join us for the STUDENT FILMMAKER’S WORKSHOP taught by professionals in the industry!

-Paul has taught the student filmmaker’s workshops for all ten years of the festival.
+Paul has taught the student filmmaker’s workshops every year of the festival.
 His work in television news included weekly contributions to CBS Sunday Morning News.
 Prior to establishing a film and video production company in 1972, he worked as a cinematographer and editor at a large film studio.

 He has done independent film and video production for all major networks and many cable channels.
 His work has appeared at the Statue of Liberty Museum and Epcot Center.
 Paul has been nominated for an “Emmy” and was awarded an “Indy” for best Industrial film production.

 Josh Contor loves telling stories.
-He wrote his first play in 2nd grade, a Musical Western (and was patiently told that having the sheriff get killed by a train at the end was “anti-climactic”), cast the entire class, and staged a bank robbery complete with grease-pencil mustaches and cap-guns.
-Years later, his ever-patient parents got him up a Hi8 camera and an iMac, and Josh was hooked on making movies.
+He wrote his first play in 2nd grade — a Musical Western (and was patiently told that killing the sheriff at the end was bad form), cast the entire class, made cardboard sets and staged a bank robbery with grease-pencil mustaches and cap-guns.
+Years later, his parents got him a Hi8 camera and iMovie, and Josh was hooked on making movies.

 Josh is a Kiwanis Teen Film Festival alumni, having been awarded Best Drama, Honorable Mention, Best Short Subject, Best Sports, and Best Documentary.
 He is a graduate of the BYU Media Arts program and freelances as a film technician in Utah.